Sign in

 The energy efficiency of new build homes

-The home building industry is adapting at pace to support the country’s net zero targets and deliver increasing energy and thermal efficient homes.
+The home building industry is adapting at pace to support the country’s net zero targets and deliver increasingly energy and thermal efficient homes.

-We continue to examine the energy efficiency of new build homes in line with quarterly government EPC data and changes to national energy costs.
+We continue to examine the energy efficiency of new build homes, with our latest research published in February 2026.

 In this section